RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

-As you can see, you need some parameters and other stuff to launch this resources.
-You may want to get your **root user** and **password** in the Parameter Store, or at least set the CloudFormation parameter `NoEcho: true` so the are not shown in the stack parameters within the web console or AWS CLI.
+As you can see, you need some parameters and other stuff to launch this resource.
+You may want to get your **root user** and **password** in the Parameter Store, or at least set the CloudFormation parameter `NoEcho: true` so they are not shown in the stack parameters within the web console or AWS CLI.

 Carefull when launching this stack, you need to name it accordingly to the name set within the Lambda function, which in our case is `osones-blog-demo-aurora`.